Super Cup 2019: AIFF deny I-League clubs' request to reschedule qualifiers | Goal.com

 Super Cup 2019: AIFF deny I-League clubs' request to reschedule qualifiers

-The All India Football Federation (AIFF) has denied the I-League clubs' request to restart the 2019 Super Cup.
+The All India Football Federation (AIFF) has denied the I-League clubs' request to restart the 2019 Super Cup, Goal can confirm.

-After initially deciding to withdraw from the competition citing AIFF's unfair treatment towards the clubs, they expressed their willingness to take part in the knock-out competition if all the clubs are allowed to take part.
+After initially deciding to withdraw from the competition citing AIFF's unfair treatment towards the clubs, the I-League clubs' unison expressed their willingness to take part in the knock-out competition if all the clubs are allowed to take part.

 However, as Goal reported earlier, matches given as walkovers cannot be replayed according to the regulations of the national cup competition.
 The AIFF has made it clear to the clubs that the regulations must be adhered to and that it would be unfair towards the opposing teams - Delhi Dynamos, FC Pune City and Chennaiyin FC - that took the field for the matches which did not take place.

-Minerva Punjab, Gokulam Kerala FC and Aizawl FC failed to turn up for their Super Cup qualifying matches on March 15 and March 16.
+Minerva Punjab, Gokulam Kerala FC and Aizawl FC failed to turn up for their Super Cup qualifiers on March 15 and March 16.

 Due to the I-League clubs' absence on the match days, the AIFF awarded Delhi Dynamos, FC Pune City and Chennaiyin FC wins by virtue of walkovers.